-Gel Coat One (1) Year Non-Transferable Limited Warranty:
+Gel Coat One (1) Year Non-transferable Limited Warranty: Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship ,cracks not caused by negligence, impact or collision) for a period of one (1) year from date of delivery.
+NOTE: gel coat maintenance is the owner's responsibility.

-Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship, cracks not caused by negligence, impact or collision) for a period of one (1) year from date of delivery.
-NOTE: Gel coat maintenance is the owner's responsibility.
+Engine Warranty:

-Engine Warranty: For details see Pleasurecraft Marine Engine Co. owner's manual.
+For details see Pleasurecraft Marine Engine Co. owner's manual.